k4black/iHSE_web/README.md

 * Configuration
 Allows you to configure the number of default credits received for different types of events.
 As well as set a requirement for the number of credits collected.

+* Logging
+Access to logs, some charts, dashboards and statistics in Kibana HTTP GUI.

 ## Branches